City Ground: Ground redevelopment

-On 29th September 2025, Nottingham Forest submitted an EIA Screening Request to Rushcliffe Borough Council, stating their intentions to expand the City Ground up to a capacity of 45,000.
+On 29 September 2025, Nottingham Forest submitted an EIA Screening Request to Rushcliffe Borough Council, stating their intentions to expand the City Ground up to a capacity of 45,000.
 The previously submitted planning application which sought to add an extra 5,000 seats to the Peter Taylor Stand will be shelved, and a new proposal brought forward to increase capacity up to 15,000, with an overall height of 58m.
 In addition, the Trent End will be expanded by up to 5,000 seats by infilling the corners, maintaining its current height.
-Planning documents revealed that architectural practice KSS had been appointed to carry out design work on behalf of the club, notable for their work on Liverpool FC’s Anfield Main and Anfield Road End stands, the planned expansion of Leeds United FC’s Elland Road and Crystal Palace FC’s new main stand at Selhurst Park.
-The club’s agent did not indicate when a full planning submission will be made.
+Planning documents revealed that architectural practice KSS had been appointed to carry out design work on behalf of the club, notable for their work on Liverpool’s Anfield Main and Anfield Road End stands, the planned expansion of Leeds United’s Elland Road and Crystal Palace’s new main stand at Selhurst Park.

+On 4 November 2025, Nottingham Forest announced plans to increase the capacity of the City Ground to 52,500.
+At a launch event attended by club chairperson Nicholas Randall and East Midlands mayor Claire Ward, Nottingham Forest confirmed their intention to expand the Peter Taylor stand to 15,000 and increase the Trent End by a further 5,000, including plans to increase the Brian Clough stand by 7,500, bringing total capacity to more than 52,500.
+Nottingham Forest submitted a planning application to Rushcliffe Borough Council on 16 December 2025, and are hoping to start enabling works in summer 2026 subject to them gaining planning permission.
+An outline application was also submitted for the expansion of the Brian Clough stand alongside the main application for the Trent End and Peter Taylor stand.
+It is understood Nottingham Forest are yet to purchase the freehold to the City Ground site, and this is subject to them gaining planning permission for their projects.